 Find our what benefits you are entitled to by using one of the Benefits Calculators by clicking below (suggested for use by the DWP).
 You can also use these for information on income-related benefits, tax credits, Council Tax Reduction, Carer’s Allowance, Universal Credit and how your benefits will be affected if you start work or change your working hour

-Assert have written their own guide to making an application for PIP.
+Assert have written their own Assert Guide to making an application for PIP.

 Please use the link to see the PDF guide.